markdom/specification/1.0/markdom.md

 * treat the raw HTML as a [*Markdom code content*][] or [*Markdom text content*][], or
 * removing the HTML altogether.

+##### Image description

+CommonMark allows arbitrary [inline](http://spec.commonmark.org/0.26/#inline) elements as an [image description](http://spec.commonmark.org/0.26/#image-description) wgile Markdom only allows plain text as the value of the `alternative` attribute of a [*Markdom text content*][].

+The image description should be reduced to plain text as if it would be used as the `alt` attribute when converting the CommonMark document to HTML.

 #### Example Document {#markup-cm-example}

 The following CommonMark document represents the [example document](#example):